 Most of the work done through TDAmeritrade happens on their desktop and mobile apps, which offer real-time stock quotes, quick access to stockbrokers and advisors, and trades and deposits you can make at the push of a button.

-In addition to that, TD Ameritrade offers a number of high-quality research tools that can aid any investor in finding the best trades to make.
+In addition to that, TD Ameritrade claims to have some research tools which may support investors in their investment journey.
 Market reports from Jaywalk Consensus, S&P Research and others are on hand to help investors track the ebb and flow of the markets.

 There is also the Trade Architect platform, which gives you some pretty advanced charting capabilities.